October 1, 2024

 Karpenter vs Cluster Autoscaler - Which scaling strategy is right for you?
 As Kubernetes continues to dominate the container orchestration landscape, efficient scaling of clusters remains a critical concern for developers and teams.
 Two prominent tools that address this need are the Cluster Autoscaler and Karpenter.
 Both tools aim to optimize resource utilization and ensure that your applications have the necessary compute resources to run smoothly.
 However, they approach the problem from different angles.

 In this article, we will explore Karpenter vs Cluster Autoscaler.
-Let's start:
+But before, let's find what is Karpenter and what is Cluster Autoscaler.

 1. Karpenter vs Cluster AutoScaler: Architecture and Design